 You can get one with a USB extender that can help you beat WIFI dead spots in your workspace, allowing you to get the best signal coverage.

-You don’t need to open up your case, learn about PCIe lanes or about PCIe socket with these.
-They are small devices that work almost like a USB flash drive.
+You don’t need to open up your case, learn about PCIe lanes or about PCIe slots with these.
+They are small and compact devices that do not occupy much space.

 Since they are small you can literally carry them around with you.

 One of the biggest advantage here is that they are weak.
 They have weaker reception.
 Their transfer rate is much slower as compared to a built in card and they are not as stable.